ErcinDedeoglu/gh-runner-maestro/README.md

 On startup, maestro reads the `RUNNERS_MATRIX` JSON env var (via docker-compose), and dynamically manages all requested runners.
 If the matrix is not specified, it looks for the legacy direct environment variable set for a single runner.

+### Automatic Image Updates

+**Important:** The system automatically pulls the latest version of the runner image before starting each container.
+This ensures that:

+- ✅ Security updates are automatically applied
+- ✅ Latest features and bug fixes are used
+- ✅ No manual image management required

+When a runner container is started, the system executes `docker pull <runner-image>` to fetch the most recent version.
+This applies to both the default `dublok/gh-runner:latest` image and any custom images specified in the `RUNNERS_MATRIX` configuration.

 ---

 ## Building the Maestro Container